Formlabs/foxtrot/README.md

 - `step`: STEP file parsing and triangulation
 - `step2`: Auto-generated STEP file parser.
 This take a _very_ long time to compile, so it is isolated into this crate.
+- `triangulate`: Converts a file loaded by `step2` into a triangle mesh, using `cdt` as its core
+- `nurbs`: A handful of NURBS / B-spline algorithms used by `triangulate`
 - `gui`: GUI for rendering STEP files

 ## Code generation